MinnesotaVendor sign in

 Minnesota mobile food vendors need a state food license from MDH (or your delegated local health authority) and a local business permit from City of Monticello.
 The state license covers food safety and is valid statewide.
 The local permit covers business registration, zoning, parking, fire, and other local rules.

-Apply on BiteBase
+Pre-fill ready on BiteBase

 Permit requirements